– WELCOME TO –

 TIMBAVATI WILDLIFE PARK

-Timbavati Wildlife Park is open!
-Located in Wisconsin Dells, Wisconsin, the park offers family friendly experiences that allow guests to be fully immersed in a beautiful environment with friends from the Animal Kingdom.
+Timbavati Wildlife Park is located in Wisconsin Dells, Wisconsin, the park offers family friendly experiences for guests to be fully immersed in a beautiful environment with friends from the Animal Kingdom.
 We are home to over 400 animals that represent over 75 different species.

 - Increased cleaning and sanitizing procedures, with special attention paid to high-touch surfaces